aabufayed/Data-Warehouse-Sql/README.md

 * **Data Modeling**: Creating logical and physical data models (Star Schema) optimized for analytics.
 * **Data Analysis**: Translating business requirements into technical queries to deliver actionable insights.

-Thank you for reviewing my project!
-Feel free to reach out if you have any questions.